 Note: For information on how to file a medical benefit claim, see the Medical Coverage section of this summary plan description.
-For information on how to file a basic vision claim, please see the Chevron Vision Program summary plan description.
+For information about basic vision claims, see the Basic Vision section of this summary plan description.

 Initial Review and Decision